 Today's History Trivia for September 11

 2001 9-11 Hijackers from the group al-Qaeda crash two jets into the twin towers of the World Trade Center in New York City.
 Shortly after, both towers collapsed.
-A third aircraft was crashed into the Pentagon.
+A third jet was crashed into the Pentagon.
 A fourth plane crashed into a rural field in Somerset County, Pennsylvania.
-The official count was 2,986 deaths in the attacks including the hijackers.
+The official count was 2,997 deaths in the attacks including the hijackers.

 1998 Clinton-Lewinsky Affair The Ken Starr report is released by Congress, detailing the President's relationship with Monica Lewinsky.
 Clinton had previously denied having sexual relations with her.

 1979 National Hunting and Fishing Day is declared by Presidential proclamation.
 To be celebrated yearly on the 4th Saturday in September.